Marie Stewart, Countess of Mar: Faction in Scotland

 Marie Stewart was at court in May 1593, with her sister Henrietta, Countess of Huntly, and on 31 May with Anne of Denmark and the ladies of the royal household went to Leith to inspect the ship of the Danish ambassadors Niels Krag and Steen Bille at Leith, and rewarded the sailors with gold coins.

 In October 1593 she was visited at Brechin Castle by her brother-in-law, the Earl of Huntly.
+Her brother, the Duke of Lennox was also at Brechin, and Marie was given a charter, a sasine, of fishing rights on the West Esk.
 James VI gave Marie a ring set with 11 diamonds, worth £300 Scots in May 1595.
 This gift was probably after the birth of her son, who was baptised at Stirling on 20 July 1595 with the king as a godparent.

 Marie Stewart and her sister Henrietta were Dames of Honour at the christening of Prince Charles on 23 December 1600 at Holyrood.

 Marie was involved in factional politics, supporting her husband and also the cause of her sister and the Earl of Huntly.
 In October 1595 the Earl of Mar's faction hoped that Anne of Denmark would influence the selection of the Chancellor of Scotland in their favour.
 Marie visited the queen at Linlithgow Palace but was kept waiting outside her chamber door for an hour.
 Marie argued with her brother, the Duke of Lennox, in May 1602 about accusations her husband may have made and implicated Sir Thomas Erskine.
 James Sempill of Beltrees reported her conversation to Robert Cecil.
 The Earl of Northampton reported this back to Mar.